For healthy growth

 include: nitrogen (N), phosphorus (P),

-potassium (K), calcium (Ca), magnesium (Mg), sulfur (S) ,iron (Fe), chlorine (Cl),
+potassium (K), calcium (Ca), magnesium (Mg), sulfur (S) ,iron (Fe), chloride (Cl),

 manganese (Mn), zinc (Zn), copper (Cu), nickel (Ni) as well many other elements.
 Most of these

-ionic compounds in the soil.
+elements are found as soluble ionic compounds in the soil.
 This means that plants are

 absorbing essential ions from the soil through their roots.